 The Gothic section of the house is immediately behind the main hall and the impressive Staircase hall has quarry tiled floor, galleried staircase, and an ornate stained glass roof light.
 The spacious Kitchen is off this hall with built in kitchen units, French oak floor, AGA cooker, Belfast sink.
 The Family room has open stone fireplace, oak floor, corniced ceiling, double doors to lawn and dining room.
 The Dining room has a stone fireplace, french oak floor, corniced ceiling, door to lawn.
 On the first floor there are four spacious bedrooms, all with en suite bathrooms.
 The Master bedroom has its own dressing room and the en suite has a roll top bath.

-The Queen Anne section of the house has a spacious Staircase hall, with a fine Drawing room, pitch pine columns and white marble fireplace.
+The Queen Anne section of the house has a spacious Staircase hall, with a fine Drawing room, which has walnut floor, pitch pine columns, and white marble fireplace.
 The original 1860`s Kitchen is show cased and beyond there is a Bar /studio room.
 There are also Ladies and Gents WC on the ground floor.
 On the first floor there is a Billiards room, Library area with panelled walls and the Thai bedroom.
 On the second floor, there are three further bedrooms and a main bathroom.

 The castle benefits from being set well off the country road while equally enjoying fine views over the stunning gardens.
 Although the house impresses by its grandeur, it very much feels like a home.
 The rooms are bright, well proportioned and are a showcase of different architectural styles.
 Throughout the houses, there have exquisite features, such as the ornate cornicing, vaulting ceilings, the grand chimney pieces, and original panelled doors and wide staircases.
 The impressive reception rooms are perfectly proportioned rooms for entertaining and family living.